-Charles Ray at the George Economou Collection brings together five important works spanning a period from the early 1970s to the present.
+Charles Ray at the George Economou Collection brings together four important works spanning a period from the early 1970s to the present.
 The exhibition draws attention to Ray’s dialogue with compositions based on readymades as well as his technologically radical sculptures, which can take several years to produce.

 A careful investigation into the biological process of hatching, Handheld Bird, 2006, is a meditation on life and lifelessness.
 This painted steel sculpture of an embryonic form captures the life, death, and gestation of a creature that has not yet taken its final form.
 The intricately compressed body, with its folded legs and tucked-in wings, is intensely tactile: the impulse is to take it into your hand, which would make the hand into an egg, while your arm and body become its pedestal or support.